VLety/fastApiProject/README.md

 KillMode=mixed
 TimeoutStopSec=5

-# Socket .sock file access type (requires false for NGINX access)
+# Socket .sock file access type (access from NGINX side requires false)
 PrivateTmp=false

 # This user can be transiently created by systemd